thenexthub/Codira/docs/ABI/CallingConvention.rst

 pass-by-reference.
 As mentioned for C++, sometimes only certain kinds of l-values are allowed.

-Swift allows parameters to be marked as pass-by-reference with `inout`.
+Codira allows parameters to be marked as pass-by-reference with `inout`.
 Arbitrary l-values can be passed.
-The Swift convention is to always pass an address; if the parameter is not addressable, it must be materialized into a temporary and then written back.
+The Codira convention is to always pass an address; if the parameter is not addressable, it must be materialized into a temporary and then written back.
 See the accessors proposal for more details about the high-level semantics of